nuhkoca/vivy-challenge/README.md

 <img src="art/architecture.png">

 The communication between the different layers follow the above diagram using the reactive paradigm, observing changes on components without need of callbacks avoiding leaks, edge cases related with them and single source of truth.
+Single source of truth provides a crucial opportunity to easily implement some functionalities such as search, filter, etc.

 ## Tech-stack